50 fun-packed things to do in the summer holidays

 More learning through play fun: this time at The Clink Prison Museum!
 A gruesomely fun adventure for sure.

-And if it's gruesome that floats your boat, then you definitely need to know about the terribly good brand new river experience: Horrible Histories' Terrible Thames Tour!
+And if it's gruesome that floats your boat, then you definitely need to know about the terribly good river experience: Horrible Histories' Terrible Thames Tour!
 Packed with horrible but fun facts, this is a Thames boat trip with a difference.

 Go crabbing!
 Head to your nearest coast or estuary and get busy with this good old fashioned activity that you'll love as much as the kids do.
 Don't forget your crabbing nets!